Certification using GreenPalm certifications

 rising incomes in developing markets increase the desire to buy branded products

 Unilever has a long history of using palm oil in its products.
 It is a versatile fat that can withstand refining at high temperatures, allowing individual components to be isolated for use in specific product applications.

 Unilever purchases around 1.3 million tonnes of palm oil annually (mostly directly but with a small proportion through oleochemicals suppliers), which is around 3% of the world’s total production.
 However, over the past five years the total amount of palm oil (and speciality ingredients containing it) bought by us has decreased.

 Palm oil ingredients are used across our portfolio, mainly in spreads, but also in savoury products (soups, sauces and bouillons) and ice cream.
 The oil is used in soap bars, while derivatives are also key ingredients in laundry and personal care products.

 Our commitment to sustainable palm oil is not new.
 In the mid-1990s, as part of our Sustainable Agriculture Programme, we started developing Good Agricultural Practice Guidelines for oil palm.
 We also began working with our own plantations and growers to implement these guidelines.

-In April 2010 WWF published an assessment of six major Australian food companies and retailers.
-Unilever was rated the top company with a score of 24.5 out of 29.
-WWF reported that Unilever and Cadbury had made the most progress in moving their supply to certified sustainable palm oil.
+Unilever scored of 24.5 out of 29 in the 2009 Scorecard.
+WWF reported that both Unilever and Cadbury had made the most progress in moving their supply to certified sustainable palm oil.